bakert/blossom-php/README.md

 # blossom-php
 Edmonds's Blossom Algorithm in PHP

-See the extensive comments in mwmatching.php for usage/how it works.
+See the extensive comments in MaxWeightMatching.php for usage/how it works.

+## Dev

+$ composer install
+$ vendor/bin/phpunit tests